Daphne Gail Fautin: Education

-She received her B.S. in biology (magna cum laude) in 1966 from Beloit College, Beloit, Wisconsin (where she taught as a visiting professor in the mid-1980s), and her Ph.D. in zoology in 1972 from the University of California, Berkeley.
-Her Ph.D. dissertation was "Natural History of the Sea Anemone Epiactis prolifera Verrill, 1869, with Special Reference to Its Reproductive Biology".
-She has served as the editor of the scientific journal Annual Review of Ecology and Systematics (1992-2001).
+Fautin received her B.S. in biology (magna cum laude) in 1966 from Beloit College, Beloit, Wisconsin (where she taught as a visiting professor in the mid-1980s), and her Ph.D. in zoology in 1972 from the University of California, Berkeley.
+Her Ph.D. dissertation was "Natural History of the Sea Anemone Epiactis prolifera Verrill, 1869, with Special Reference to Its Reproductive Biology."
+She studied everything about sea anemones, such as health and reproduction.